 As Documented Within Previous Linkilaw Blogs, The Legal Profession Is On The Move.

-Rest assured legal traditionalists, the Law Society has not yet abandoned the wood panelled solemnity of 113 chancery lane but the profession is moving in various new directions and one is about how to ensure the continuing competency of its lawyers.
+Rest assured legal traditionalists, the Law Society has not yet abandoned the wood panelled solemnity of 113 chancery lane but the profession is moving in various new directions and one is about how to ensure the lawyer competence.

 Solicitors Regulation Authority (SRA)

 Only recently, the Solicitors Regulation Authority (SRA) confirmed that lawyers will be required to commit to a statement of continuing competence from November 2016.
 It is intended that that this will guide solicitors and their clients on the required standards that they are expected to achieve.

 The aim is to identify generic core activities that all lawyers should be able to do, regardless of their practice area, and apply a benchmark standard.
 Lawyers working in particular areas of practice will then take the competence statement and apply it to their particular area of work.

 The decision represents a calculated shift from the historical “continuing professional development” of lawyers to a standardised benchmark, following a comprehensive 12 week consultation between the SRA board and members of the profession.

 Whilst the competence benchmark will be published on the SRA website in April 2015, there will be 3 competency sections namely the statement itself, the statement of knowledge and the threshold standard.

 The competence statement itself will comprise of 4 elements comprising of